ExpediaGroup/graphql-kotlin/clients/graphql-kotlin-spring-client/README.md

 ```

 This runs an introspection query against the target GraphQL server and saves the resulting schema in the `schema.graphql` file
 under the build directory.
-GraphQL schemas can change over time so you should configure this task to run
+GraphQL schemas can change over time, so you should configure this task to run as part of your
-as part of your build/release process.
+build/release process.

 ```kotlin
 // build.gradle.kts